com-lihaoyi/scalatags/Readme.md

 Old-school Templates
 --------------------

-[Jinja2](http://jinja.pocoo.org/docs/) is the templating engine that comes bundled with [Flask](http://flask.pocoo.org/), and a similar (but somewhat weaker) system comes bundled with [Django](https://docs.djangoproject.com/en/dev/topics/templates/), and another system in a similar vein is [Ruby on Rail's ERB](http://guides.rubyonrails.org/layouts_and_rendering.html) rendering engine.
+[Jinja2](http://jinja.pocoo.org/docs/) is the templating engine that comes bundled with [Flask](http://flask.pocoo.org/), a similar (but somewhat weaker) system comes bundled with [Django](https://docs.djangoproject.com/en/dev/topics/templates/), and another system in a similar vein is [Ruby on Rail's ERB](http://guides.rubyonrails.org/layouts_and_rendering.html) rendering engine.
 This spread more-or-less represents the old-school way of rendering HTML, in that they:

 - Are effectively string-based
 - Use special syntax for both interpolating variables as well as for basic control flow logic